sakoht/data-provenance/provenance/README.md

 When a result is saved, and its output serialized, the output can effectively be reduced to its database ID, shrinking the memory footprint.

+By default the result `.outputAsVirtualValue` holds the actual value `T` and the `Digest` after being saved.
+When re-inflated (described below) the actual data re-vivifies lazily.

 ### Deflation & Inflation

 Since a `FunctionCallWithProvenance` can have nested inputs of arbitrary depth, the size of a call tree